LordMikkel/Push_swap/README.md

 - **Leak-Free**:
   - You must use a modified get_next_line or modify your ft_error to always wait for EOF to avoid "still reachable" leaks.
   - Frees all memory before exiting.

+### 📚 Credits

+Special thanks to the following projects and resources for their help and support during the development of this project:

+- 🧠 [@okbrandon](https://github.com/okbrandon/push_swap) – For sharing a clean and well-structured implementation for quick-sort that helped me think through my own code organization.
+- 🧪 [@gemartin99](https://github.com/gemartin99/Push-Swap-Tester) – For providing an excellent tester, one of the best tools out there to validate and benchmark *push_swap* implementations.
+- 📖 [Jamie Robert Dawson's Medium article](https://medium.com/@jamierobertdawson/push-swap-the-least-amount-of-moves-with-two-stacks-d1e76a71789a) – For guiding how to approach the problem in a way that helps you find the solution by yourself, especially when building brute-force algorithms.

 ---